mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 merchant captains and officers, teachers, psychologists and doctors, police and journalists (although some Nobles may also be found in these positions).
-Many serve as psionic troops (technically ‘commissioned specialists’) or military officers.
+Many serve as psionic troops (technically 'commissioned specialists') or military officers.
 Intendants also act as personal aides to individual Nobles.
 They make up about 15% of the population.